kloidulent/HelloWorld/README.md

 # HelloWorld
 Not my first repository, although I'm still very much a beginner.
+I am just adding some text so I can remember the exact flow...

 ## A little about me